https-dhanesh/kastack-resume-parser/README.md

-# FastAPI Resume Parsing API
+# FastAPI Resume Parser

-This project is a complete, end-to-end API built with FastAPI for the KaStack Data Engineer internship task.
+This project is a complete, end-to-end API built with FastAPI.
 The application accepts resume uploads (.pdf, .docx), parses the content using a powerful Hugging Face LLM, stores the raw file in Supabase, stores the extracted data in MongoDB, and provides API endpoints to query the data.

 ## 🏛️ Project Architecture